dyninst/dyninst/docs/dyninstAPI/developer/emit-x86.h.rst

   .. cpp:function:: void emitStoreRelative(Register source, Address offset, Register base, int size, codeGen &gen)
   .. cpp:function:: void emitStoreShared(Register source, const image_variable *var, bool is_local, int size, codeGen &gen)
   .. cpp:function:: bool clobberAllFuncCall(registerSpace *rs, func_instance *callee)

+    Recursive function that goes to where our instrumentation is calling to figure out what registers are clobbered there, and in any function that it calls, to a certain depth ... at which point we clobber everything

+    Update-12/06, njr, since we're going to a cached system we are just going to look at the first level and not do recursive, since we would have to also store and reexamine every call out instead of doing it on the fly like before.

   .. cpp:function:: void setFPSaveOrNot(const int *liveFPReg, bool saveOrNot)
   .. cpp:function:: virtual Register emitCall(opCode op, codeGen &gen, const std::vector<AstNodePtr> &operands, bool noCost, func_instance *callee)

     See comment on 32-bit emitCall

   .. cpp:function:: void emitGetRetVal(Register dest, bool addr_of, codeGen &gen)

+    FIXME: comment here on the stack layout

   .. cpp:function:: void emitGetRetAddr(Register dest, codeGen &gen)
   .. cpp:function:: void emitGetParam(Register dest, Register param_num, instPoint::Type pt_type, opCode op, bool addr_of, codeGen &gen)
   .. cpp:function:: void emitASload(int ra, int rb, int sc, long imm, Register dest, int stackShift, codeGen &gen)